Data Model

 Some properties of an Animal Source Record allow single or multiple selections.
 For instance, an animal’s health status is recorded as one category (e.g., “live healthy” or “live sick”), whereas multiple anomalies may be reported for the same individual at time t (e.g., wounds, hair loss, diarrhea).

 An Animal Source Record can be categorized as dead, diseased, injured, or healthy at time t.
-A live, healthy Animal Source Record can still be part of an Event, depending on the Event’s definition (e.g., a healthy animal of species X observed near dead animals of species X, Y, and Z, or live animals captured for Specimen collection).
+A live, healthy Animal Source Record can still be part of an Event, depending on the Event’s definition (e.g., an apparent healthy animal of species X observed near dead animals of species X, Y, and Z, or captured for Specimen collection).

 An Animal Source Record can be used directly for a Diagnostic (e.g., performing X-rays on a live animal at time t).
 The data model supports Diagnostics applied to the individual itself, rather than only to Specimens collected from the animal.

 Live Animal Sources cannot be removed from the field (ex-situ).
-Only Carcasses of Animal Sources can be transported and stored in a facility.
+Only Carcasses of Animal Sources can be transported, stored, an necropsied in a facility.

 An individual of species X recorded as part of a Group Source Record cannot also be included as an Animal Source Record, and vice versa.
 If an Event contains both a Group Source Record of species X and an Animal Source Record of species X, then the total number of animals of species X at the Event is the sum of the individuals recorded in the Group Source Record and the single individual recorded as an Animal Source Record.